GEOS-DEV/GEOS/src/coreComponents/managers/docs/FunctionManager.rst

 The ``variableNames`` attribute defines a set of single-character names for the inputs to the symbolic function.
 There should be a definition for each scalar input and for each component of a vector input.
 For example if ``inputVarName="time, ReferencePosition"``, then ``variableNames="t, x, y, z"``.
 The ``expression`` attribute defines the symbolic expression to be executed.
 Aside from the following exceptions, the syntax mirrors python:

-- The function string cannot contain ay spaces
+- The function string cannot contain any spaces
 - The power operator is specified using the C-style expression (e.g. pow(x,3) instead of x**3)